 - to create high-trust relationships and connect like-minded individuals, groups and organizations.

-- to create partnerships and collaborate with stakeholders, research communities, commissions, government departments and agencies, innovative technology providers, legal advisors, international organisations and consult with hapū and iwi.
+- to create partnerships and collaborate with stakeholders, research communities, commissions, government departments and agencies, innovative technology providers, legal and health advisors, international organisations and consult with hapū and iwi.

 - To engender a meaningful public discourse on pedagogical subjects and issues of concern to raise awareness and effect change.